Human Workforce Orchestration: Why a People-First Approach Wins

 Today, history repeats itself.
 In 2025, we are in the midst of the Fourth Industrial Revolution (4IR), and two nascent classes of workers now exist.
 With the rollout of custom digital workers, we have a new digital worker class, and the human workers who are evolving to become their managers.

-At Asymbl, our Customer Zero approach has led us into this new frontier, where we understand the drivers of productivity and risk avoidance for these two new worker classes.
+At Asymbl, our Customer Zero approach and Digital Labor Advisory has led us into this new frontier, where we understand the drivers of productivity and risk avoidance for these two new worker classes.
 It’s workforce orchestration, and humans are core to the success of this approach.
 Without human oversight over the new digital labor class, businesses invite a magnification to the natural risks present in a company's operations, processes, and systems.

 Humans, The New Managerial Class